 Whether you’ve received an initial CP 501 reminder of balance due, a CP-297 Final Notice of Intent to Levy, or any other notice, it is never too early to take the steps to get right with the agency and get your financial feet under you once more.
 That is where Instant Tax Solutions comes into the picture.

-For many years, our experienced, expert tax relief professionals have stood up for the rights of people like you.
+For many years, our experienced Portland tax relief attorneys have stood up for the rights of people like you.
 We can get you on a financial plan that will get you solvent again and even help to represent you with the IRS.

 If you are ready to get active and take control of your finances once more, we are ready to help.
 Get in touch with us today at (888) 363-8958 to schedule a free, no-obligation consultation and case review.